 We reimburse each member of our board of directors who is not an employee for reasonable travel and other expenses in connection with attending meetings of the board of directors or committees thereof.
 In addition, as part of our efforts to attract and retain highly qualified individuals to our board of directors, we grant equity awards to our non-employee directors, who are not affiliated with 5% or greater stockholders, upon their election to our board of directors.
-The following table provides information regarding the compensation awarded to or earned during our fiscal year ended December 31, 2010 for our directors.
+We did not make any equity award grants to our directors during our fiscal year ended December 31, 2011.
+In June 2011 we amended previous stock option awards granted to Ms. Besemer and Ms. Nelson to provide for acceleration of vesting upon a change of control that comports with other grants to our directors.
+As of January 1, 2012, Ms. Bessemer owned options to purchase an aggregate of 228,193 shares of our common stock, Ms. Nelson owned options to purchase an aggregate of 215,602 shares of our common stock and Mr. Kurnit owned an aggregate of 546,020 shares of our restricted common stock.
+Mr. Breyer and Mr. Orfao did not own any stock options or shares of restricted stock as of January 1, 2012.